mrsarm/mongotail/README.rst

                       username for authentication
 -p PASSWORD, --password PASSWORD
                       password for authentication.
-If username is given and password isn't, it's asked from tty.
--b AUTH_DATABASE, --authenticationDatabase AUTH_DATABASE
+If username is given and password isn't, it's asked from tty -b AUTH_DATABASE, --authenticationDatabase AUTH_DATABASE
                       database to use to authenticate the user.
-If not specified, the user will be authenticated against the database specified in the [db address].
--n N, --lines N       output the last N lines, instead of the last 10.
-Use
-                      ALL value to show all lines
+If not specified, the user will be authenticated against the database specified in the [db address] -n N, --lines N       output the last N lines, instead of the last 10.
+Use ALL value to show all lines
 -f, --follow          output appended data as the log grows